Prof. Dr. Elisabeth Ullmann

 Academic Career and Research Areas

-Elisabeth Ullmann (b.
-1979) conducts research in the area of uncertainty quantification using tools from numerical analysis, applied probability theory and computational science and engineering.
+Professor Ullmann (b.
+1979) conducts research on mathematical methods of uncertainty quantification using tools from numerical analysis, data science and computational science and engineering.
 The goal of her work is the design and analysis of efficient algorithms and estimators for partial differential equations with random coefficients.
 The current focus is on Bayesian inverse problems, rare events, and optimal control with PDE constraints.

-Ullmann studied applied mathematics at TU Bergakademie Freiberg.
-She obtained her doctorate in Freiberg and subsequently worked as a postdoctoral researcher on DFG priority program “Extraction of quantifiable information from complex systems”.
-In 2009 she was a visiting research associate at the University of Maryland, College Park.
+Professor Ullmann studied Applied Mathematics at the TU Bergakademie Freiberg.
+She obtained her doctorate in Freiberg and subsequently worked as a postdoctoral researcher in the DFG priority program "Extraction of quantifiable information from complex systems".
+In 2009, she was a visiting research associate at the University of Maryland, College Park.
 From 2011 to 2014 she was a research associate at the University of Bath in England and subsequently at the University of Hamburg.
-In 2015 she joined TUM as Assistant Professor.
+In 2015, she joined TUM as Assistant Professor.
 Since 2021 she is Associate Professor for Scientific Computing and Uncertainty Quantification.

 Key Publications (all publications)